iandunn/WordPress-Skeleton/README.md

 * git submodule init
 * git submodule update
 * git remote rm origin
-* mv README.md environment-config.php
+* git mv README.md environment-config.php
-  * then delete all the contents, except for the sample environment-config, and update the values
+  * then delete all the contents, except for the sample environment-config, and update its values

 ## Sample environment-config.php